-Participants can create a realistic setting around manufactured or custom-built farm toys.
+Participants create a realistic setting around manufactured or custom-built farm toys.

-Set-up: Friday, July 28, 5 p.m. to 9 p.m.
-Judging: Saturday, July 29, 4 p.m.
-Sign-up to speak with judges is optional.
-A sign-up sheet will be left near the center of the Farm Scene display.
-Tear down: Sunday, July 30, after 2 p.m.
+Set-up: Friday, July 26, 5 p.m. to 9 p.m.

+Judging: Saturday, July 27, 4 p.m.
+Talking with judges is optional but encouraged.
+Reserve your spot by signing-up prior to judging.
+A sign-up sheet will be left near the center of the Farm Scene display area.

+Tear down: Sunday, July 28, 2 p.m.